-I spy puzzles
+Nature I spy puzzles

-Traceable/cutting practice sheet
+Nature tracing page/cutting practice sheet

-Number building puzzles
+Nature number building puzzles

 Natasha is a former classroom teacher turned WAHM.
 She also is a registered yoga teacher & holds a certificate in natural skincare formulation from the School of Natural Skincare.
 She shares her passion for education, positive parenting, free printables, and recipes for DIY bath & home products.
 Learn more about Natasha and where she’s been featured.